Travel Round Ireland… with a Fridge Book Review

 Tony is a London comedian and has a way with words.
 He paints a picture of each community so well, I feel like I have visited Ireland personally.
 Now I really must go see for myself.
 He meets lots of people along the way and often is asked to stay at Bed and Breakfast Inns for free.
 He meets native Londoners who have moved to Ireland for the different and slower pace of life.
 He gets to meet a King of one of the remote Irish islands, and devises a meeting with his daughter in hopes of becoming a king’s son-in-law; but he misses the princess and has to leave after only a 30 minute meeting the king, who he dubs the poorest king (financially) in the world.
 He talks very little about the trouble in Northern Ireland, but you are aware as he hitchhikes through.

 ShareClick thumbnail to view full-size

 This true story is a delight to read.
 A non-stop, fall-down-funny, laugh feast.
 In my home, I go to bed first and my husband likes to stay up late.
 I like to read in bed before I go to sleep and these past few weeks my poor husband has run into the bedroom to find out what is wrong, only to find me laughing my head off.
 He can’t wait till I’m finished with this book so he can read it too.
 I can’t tell you if he wins the bet (that would be a spoiler) but I can recommend this book for some fun light reading.

 The last chapter or so talks about making the book into a movie but I had no idea they had made a movie; it makes perfect sense though.
-It is fall down funny.
-However, I always love original books better than movies they make from them, because they are packed with so much more.
+It is fall-down funny.
+However, I always love original books better than the movie they make from them because they are packed with so much more.
 But the movie is worth seeing too.
 Naturally, the movie doesn’t follow the book exactly and added a few things I didn’t care for.
 But I laughed anyway.

 Have you ever hitchhiked?